Abahani Limited Dhaka: A period of uncertainty (1992–2006)

 Since 1995, Abahani failed had to win the league title for the next five years, which was the longest the club had been without a league title since inception.
 Abahani's rivalry with Mohammedan SC also lost its past popularity, this saw a major reduction in the club's fanbase in the following years.
 In 2000, alongside the inconsistent Dhaka Premier Division League, which replaced the First Division as top-tier in 1993, the BFF arranged the National League, where clubs from all over the country took part in.
 Monem Munna who was named Abahani's team manager following his retirement and ex-club captain turned coach Amalesh Sen, lead Abahani to winning both trophies in 2000, while also managing to retain the Premier Division title, in 2001.
-Munna also guided the club to hattrick Federation Cup titles from 1997 till 2000, alongside different coaches.
+Munna also guided the club to hat trick Federation Cup titles from 1997 till 2000, alongside different coaches.
 Nonetheless, Munna health deteriorated the following few years, making him unable to play an active role in the club.
 On 9 June 2005, 38-year-old Monem Munna died due to kidney failure, while being technical advisor of the football committee.
 In 2007, the Premier Division was made the country's second-tier after 58 years of existence as the top-tier, and although Abahani were crowned league champions 11 previous times, they failed win the league during its final three years, falling behind Mohammedan and Brothers Union.